solid-contrib/Explaining-the-Vision-Panel/video/ideas.md

 Get across the unease and irritation of terms and conditions.
 Switch to a world where you hear a story about a data scandal and can switch Pod, app, or identity provider.

 Need a graphic explaining the idea of the standard:
-* sepearte the data from the app while having agreement on how the data should be structured so it can slot in and out of a variety of solutions.
+* separate the data from the app while having agreement on how the data should be structured so it can slot in and out of a variety of solutions.

 * Pod: description of 'in Solid where you store your data is called a Pod'.
 Although data seems like magical fairy dust floating through the ether it's actually attached to hard wires, databases and physical machinery.
 In Solid, where you store your data is called a Pod.
 You can have multiple Pods, but all your apps are able to connect to all your Pods.
 * Like peas in a Pod.